 With the cement-retained method, the process mirrors traditional crown placement.
 First, an abutment is secured to the implant, and then the final crown is cemented onto it.
 The primary appeal of this approach is aesthetics.
 Since there is no screw access hole on the occlusal or lingual surface, the crown can have a more natural and uninterrupted appearance, which is a significant plus for anterior cases.
 However, the main challenge is managing the excess cement during seating.
 It can be difficult to completely remove all residual cement, especially in subgingival areas.
 This leftover cement is a major risk factor for biological complications, including gum problems and peri-implantitis.
 Additionally, if the abutment screw ever loosens, retrieval often requires destroying the crown to gain access.

-The Case for Screw-Retained Restorations
+The Impression-Taking Process for Screw-Retained Crowns

 Screw-retained restorations are a go-to for many clinicians, and for good reason.
 They offer a straightforward approach that simplifies long-term management and completely removes one of the biggest variables in implant dentistry: dental cement.
 By fastening the crown directly to the implant or abutment with a small screw, you create a secure and, most importantly, retrievable connection.
 This method is particularly useful in the posterior, where esthetics are less of a concern and access is more direct.